-All participants in the Traditional, Regulatory Assistance for Special Purpose Programs will be recertified on an annual basis in accordance with the policies outlined in this Chapter.
+All participants in the Traditional, Regulatory Assistance for Special Purpose Programs, including Family Self-Sufficiency (FSS) program participants, will be recertified on an annual basis in accordance with the policies outlined in this Chapter.
 Interim reporting requirements are described in Section 12.8.